Heraclius II of Georgia: Reforms

 During his reign, Heraclius enacted several reforms.
 Printing in Tbilisi resumed in 1749 and Heraclius set up his press.
 He wanted to print canonical liturgical texts and to standardize a language.
 During his rule, over 40 titles were printed, almost all liturgical, in runs of up to 1000.
 Heraclius strengthened royal authority and organized it on Russian lines.
 He launched efforts to repopulate the lands of Kartli-Kakheti, abandoned due to constant wars and other social reasons.
 For this purpose, he appointed agents, Mkrelebi, who were tasked with returning refugee serfs in Nakhichevan and Karabakh back to their lands, even with violence.
 He also lured migrants with tax exemptions for them.
 Heraclius approved violence to stop serfs from complaining, but landowners were blamed for runaways and a severe punishment was employed on them for sexually abusing their serfs.
 Heraclius had hard time disciplining his nobles.
 He forbade selling serfs without land twice in 1754 and 1770.
 He, the Catholicos and the Darbazi announced that prisoners of war and slaves would become free peasants on crown lands.
 Under Heraclius’s rule, freemen were more common as some Church peasants and veteran soldiers became freemen, but in overall most of the peasants remained still serfs.

 Heraclius modernized agriculture by growing new varieties of grain in Tusheti.
-Grain became chipper and famines ended.
+Grain became cheaper and famines ended.
 Peasants paid taxes in fruit or walnuts.
 Factories were producing sugar, glass, cloth and armaments.
 Half of a tonne of silver was produced each year.
 For this purpose, Heraclius invited Greek miners from Levan to work in gold and silver deposits in Akhtala.
 Inheritance laws were passed which introduced protections for properties of merchants against the crown.
 Customs duty was set at two and a half percent and revenues increased in the 1760s.
 Under Heraclius, mdivanbegis sasamartlo (chief secretary's courts) was formed, while the king’s Darbazi was functioning as a permanent supreme court and privy council.
 There were two ministers of foreign affairs: one Christian and one Muslim.
 Heraclius also created a police force.
 Ancient universities of Tiflis and Telavi were restored, where Bachmeister was taught.